List of English-speaking labour attorneys in the Netherlands

 I am an international company.
 How can a Dutch lawyer help us with our employees in the Netherlands?

-An employment lawyer in the Netherlands is crucial for international companies with employees in the country.
+An employment lawyer in the Netherlands is important for international companies with employees in the country.
 They can provide guidance on local employment laws, assist with setting up employment structures compliant with Dutch regulations, and handle any legal issues that may arise, such as cross-border employment matters, posting of employees or legal disputes.
 They can ensure you stay compliant with all Dutch legal requirements to minimize risks.

 Can a Dutch lawyer help with issues of discrimination in the workplace?